BlueBrain/nexus/src/main/paradox/docs/faq.md

 The permissions for anonymous are pre-set in the @ref:[ACLs](api/current/iam/iam-permissions-api.md) and should be replaced by the standard authentication.
 More details @ref:[here](api/current/iam/iam-permissions-api.md).

-### Can I use Nexus from Jupyter Notebooks?
+### Can I use Blue Brain Nexus from Jupyter Notebooks?

-Nexus can be used from Jupyter Notebooks using [Nexus Python SDK](https://github.com/BlueBrain/nexus-python-sdk/).
+Blue Brain Nexus can be used from Jupyter Notebooks using [Nexus Python SDK](https://github.com/BlueBrain/nexus-python-sdk/).
 Alternatively, you can also use any Python HTTP client and use Nexus REST API directly from the Jupyter Notebook.
 Few examples are provided in the folder [Notebooks](https://github.com/BlueBrain/nexus-python-sdk/tree/master/notebooks) or in the [page](https://github.com/BlueBrain/nexus/blob/master/src/main/paradox/docs/tutorial/notebooks/Recommendation%20System%20via%20Nexus.ipynb) dedicated to create a recommendation engine using Blue Brain Nexus.